Surgeries, Procedures and Clinic Appointments

 Day of procedure or surgery

-- Essential visitors can be scheduled one day after surgery.
-More information will be provided in the pre-op appointment.
+- Information about our current visitor policy can be found here and more details will be provided in the pre-op appointment.

 Having a Baby?

 Detailed information for patients coming for prenatal appointments, expectant mothers scheduled to give birth at Mount Sinai Hospital, postpartum patients and those who have an infant in the NICU can be found here.